 Employers also want potential employees to have the most up-to-date education on the latest computer technologies, so find out what computer and systems certifications you need for your specific occupation.

-For more information about computer science degree programs, computer networking degrees, information technology or web development check out the Guide to College Majors in Technology, where you can find more detailed information about specific degree programs in the computer science field.
+For more information about computer science degree programs check out the Guide to College Majors in Computer Science, where you can find more detailed information about specific degree programs in the computer science field.